sl-spase/Encryption-Decryption/README.md

 # Encryption-Decryption

-Programs for Encryption-Decryption data using command-line arguments as input data
+Programs for Encryption-Decryption strings using command-line arguments as input data

 When starting the program, the necessary algorithm should be specified by an argument (-alg).
 The first algorithm named shift, the second one named unicode.
 If there is no -alg you default it to shift.